rakesh6451/IR-Inverted-Index-Implementation/README.md

 -->Install nltk using the command "pip install nltk".
 -->After installing, in nltk.stem, import PorterStemmer.
 -->Other libraries required are already present with python.
--->Now run the python file with the command "python3 Assign012019052.py" in terminal.
+-->Now run the python file with the command "python3 filename.py" in terminal.
--->This file takes the dataset as a input and output will generated in the file "Assign012019052-output.txt"
+-->This file takes the dataset as a input and output will generated in the output file

 Datastructures used:
 Arrays(lists in python3) and Hashtables(dictionary in python3)